coleenquadros/configuration/docs/app-sre/continuous-delivery-in-app-interface.md

 ## Developer workflow

-> Note: The developer flow hasn't changed, you can still use saasherder the same way you were using it, and everything will continue to work.
+> Note: The [saasherder developer flow](https://github.com/openshiftio/saasherder/#run) hasn't changed, you can still use saasherder the same way you were using it, and everything will continue to work.

 Want to deploy the same templates as deployed via app-interface?